 Over the decades, my mum could have made an effort to know me, to know my past and my problems, but she never has.
 She doesn’t want to try and make up for not being there for me during my childhood, by trying to understand me and what I went through back then.
 Because she doesn’t want to feel guilty about her part in it.

 She didn’t care then, and she doesn’t care now.
-The only thing that mattered to her was her religion and herself, because she sees herself as being special, oh so special, that she is a prophet for god.
+The only thing that mattered to her was her religion and herself because she sees herself as being special, oh so special, that she is a prophet for god.
 All this belief has done, however, is push people away, and caused her to have to change churches a lot as each one grows sick of her behaviour.

 Emotional neglect (What Is Domestic Abuse?) in the face of constant racism from my peers and abuse from some of my teachers was bad enough, but there were also times that she hit me.
 There was one time where my mum knocked me to the ground and then proceeded to kick me in the ribs (What Is Domestic Abuse?).
 This kind of abuse wasn’t routinely done, although I can’t remember much from before I was five years old, so who knows, but I do remember when it stopped.

-I grew tall pretty quickly, as a result, my mum would soon realised that she couldn’t lay a hand on me again.
+I grew tall pretty quickly, as a result, my mum would soon realise that she couldn’t lay a hand on me again.
 The last time it crossed her mind we were standing in the hallway and she came up to hit me with rage in her eyes, but I came up to her too: I wasn’t going to back down.
 As we came nose to nose, she realised I was now bigger and stronger than her, and she never made a move to hit me again.

 As my health deteriorated and I was passed from specialist to specialist to find out what was going wrong with my body, my mum didn’t care that my quality of life had gone down the toilet.
 Why would she?
 When she never cared when my mental health went down the drain.

-Even though I was having mini blackouts, I was constantly dizzy and off balance, had chest pains that felt like someone was kicking the inside of my ribs, and even really moderate exercise would cause me to lose total muscle control (which included bladder and bowel control), my mum still didn’t care.
+Even though I was having mini blackouts, I was constantly dizzy and off-balance, had chest pains that felt like someone was kicking the inside of my ribs, and even really moderate exercise would cause me to lose total muscle control (which included bladder and bowel control), my mum still didn’t care.
 She’d just tell me to “get over it”.

-To make matters worse, when I told her I was having colonoscopy (Gastroscopy, Colonoscopy, And The Preparations) to check for bowel cancer last summer, my mum dismissed it, as she always does when it comes to me.
+To make matters worse, when I told her I was having a colonoscopy (Gastroscopy, Colonoscopy, And The Preparations) to check for bowel cancer last summer, my mum dismissed it, as she always does when it comes to me.
 That was the last straw.
-Up until that point I had been spending a lot of time trying to help her since being diagnosed with cancer, even though I hate having to talk to her and deal with her, because she’s really bad for my mental health.
+Up until that point, I had been spending a lot of time trying to help her since being diagnosed with cancer, even though I hate having to talk to her and deal with her because she’s really bad for my mental health.
 But I did it because she was still my mum, and she needed help.